Fantastic Flamingos: Three Common Questions

 It’s all in the diet.
 Flamingos generally dine on small crustaceans on muddy shores and shallow lakes.
 If not they pick at algae, which contain pigments called carotenoids – these carotenoids are further broken down by the liver to produce orange and red pigments.
 The pigments are absorbed by the fat and oil which is secreted all over a flamingo’s body, yes, they’re kind of sweating pink.

 Crustaceans also eat the algae, so the same process occurs when they are consumed.
-However, since the pigments have already been someone absorbed by the crustacean, a flamingo eating solely crustaceans will be lighter than one on a diet of algae.
+However, since the pigments have already been somewhat absorbed by the crustacean, a flamingo eating solely crustaceans will be lighter than one on a diet of algae.
 This is why in zoos, they feed flamingos pigment additives and bright pink shrimps, to make them look as vivid as possible.

 So why does a bright colour help, or is it a side-effect of having a healthy coating of fats?
 Well in fact it’s a combo of the two.
 A study from Spain showed that both sexes of flamingo secreted excess oils coming up to the mating season.
 It is therefore believed that pinker birds appear more appealing to the opposite sex, suggesting an ability to collect more food and a consequential increase in overall fitness.